hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 not really required, is it?). indeed, for some definitions of "defaultant" this axiomatic assertion holds.

-we then went so far as to work this deep into the meta-model: if something specified a default, this implied directly that the association was optional. furthermore to state such an association as optional explicitly was an argument error, because #[#here.theme-1] the meta-model wanted to
+we then went so far as to work this into the meta-model deeply: if something specified a default, this implied directly that the association was optional. furthermore to state such an association as optional explicitly was an argument error, because #[#here.theme-1] the meta-model wanted to